 “My passion for nature, landscape, and place has infused my work, from tone poems for symphony orchestra to multimedia pieces for chamber ensemble with video.
 My Landscape Music encompasses reflections upon my personal experiences and memories of places, as well as reinterpretations of landscapes depicted by visual artists and writers.”

-New York City-based composer, librettist, and multimedia artist Nell Shaw Cohen (b.
-1988) evokes visual art, natural landscapes, and the lives of mavericks and artists in her lyrically expressive works ranging from orchestral tone poems to mobile apps.
+Composer, librettist, and multimedia artist Nell Shaw Cohen (b.
+1988) evokes natural landscapes, visual art, and the lives of mavericks and artists in lyrical works from orchestral tone poems to mobile apps.

-Raised in San Francisco, CA and Sag Harbor, NY, Cohen studied at New York University (M.M.) and New England Conservatory (B.M.) with Herschel Garfein, Michael Gandolfi, John Mallia, Julia Wolfe, Missy Mazzoli, et al. As as student, her honors included the Jack Kent Cooke Foundation Graduate Arts Award, NEC’s Chadwick Medal, and the Presser Scholar Award.
+Raised in San Francisco, CA and Sag Harbor, NY, she studied composition at New York University (M.M.) and New England Conservatory (B.M.) with Herschel Garfein, Michael Gandolfi, John Mallia, Julia Wolfe, Missy Mazzoli, et al. Her honors have included the Jack Kent Cooke Foundation Graduate Arts Award, Presser Scholar Award, NEC’s Chadwick Medal, and the Ellen Taaffe Zwilich Prize from the International Alliance for Women in Music .

 Point Reyes from Chimney Rock (2014) for orchestra, commissioned and recorded live by the New York University Symphony, 2014.
 Learn more about this piece.